 Finally, the most powerful of the lot: Glycolic acid peels, Lasers like Nd:YAG lasers or Oral tranexamic acids

 Creams and chemical peels will do the trick

 When it comes to melasma, you can expect to see improvements just by using creams and chemical peels.
 Beyond the marketing hype, lasers are usually only reserved for severe melasma cases that won't improve with other types of treatments.

 Find a doctor who is experienced in treating pigmentation and be patient.
-Dr Justin likens it to a marathon, not a sprint.
+Dr Boey likens it to a marathon, not a sprint.